g8os/home/docs/grid/storagecluster.md

 - Cuts files of +1MB in file parts of <1MB (SCO's)
 - Stores data to G8OS ObjStor (HDD)
 - Stores metadata into GIG Directory Service
-- Puts the hashes to the blockchain
+- Puts the hashes to the block chain

 <a id="nas"></a>